 - Select “Manage Authorized Users”

-When adding a user, you’ll have to provide Capital One with that user’s name, birth date and SSN.
+When adding a user, you’ll have to provide Capital One with that user’s name, date of birth and Social Security number.

 Should you add an authorized user to your Capital One card?